ovoarnav/SOP_expert/README.md

-# Archbold Source Document Chat Prototype
+# Source Document Chat Prototype

 > **PROTOTYPE — NOT FOR CLINICAL USE.** This application retrieves information from selected facility documents.
 It does not diagnose, prescribe, place orders, determine regulatory compliance, or replace verification in a resident's chart, current orders, MAR, allergies, contraindications, care plan, or provider instructions.